CliMA/CalibrateEmulateSample.jl/docs/src/examples/sinusoid_example.md

 ```math
 f(A, v) = A \sin(\phi + t) + v, \forall t \in [0,2\pi]
 ```
-Here, $\phi$ is a random phase of each signal.
+Here, $\phi$ is the random phase of each signal.
-The goal is to estimate the not just point estimates of the parameters $\theta=(A,v)$, but entire probability distributions of them, given some noisy observations.
+The goal is to estimate not just the point estimates of the parameters $\theta=(A,v)$, but entire probability distributions of them, given some noisy observations.
 We will use the range and mean of a signal as our observable:
 ```math
 G(\theta) = \big[ \text{range}\big(f(\theta)\big), \text{mean}\big(f(\theta)\big) \big]
 ```